tesslins/cut_and_run/README.md

 Some highlights of the site design are:

-* A single-page app powered by JavaScript to minimize page-reloading
+* Single-page app powered by JavaScript to minimize page reloads
-* A simple interface with minimal imput options (location and distance)
+* Simple interface with minimal input requirement (location and distance)
-* A custom loading screen display during initial API call for routes.
+* Custom loading screen display during initial API call for routes.
 All routes returned from API call are stored in database to minimize future loading times.
-* Custom logo
+* Responsive styling

 ## Screenshots

 ## Future steps forward

+* Full adaptive mobile site with swipe-through capability to move through routes
+* Move to PostGreSQL database (includes PostGIS for storing spatial data)